Select Investor Profilechevron

 The views expressed herein may not be reflective of current opinions, are subject to change without prior notice, and should not be considered investment advice or a recommendation to purchase or sell a particular security.

-The Standard & Poor’s 500 Index (S&P 500) is an unmanaged index generally representative of the U.S stock market.
+The Standard & Poor's 500 Index (S&P 500) is an unmanaged index generally representative of the U.S stock market.
 The MSCI All Country World Ex.
 US (ND) Index is a free float-adjusted market capitalization weighted index that is designed to measure equity market performance in the global developed and emerging markets, excluding the U.S. The MSCI EAFE (ND) Index is an unmanaged index generally representative of major overseas stock markets.
 The ICE US Dollar Index is an index of the value of the United States dollar relative to a basket of foreign currencies, often referred to as a basket of U.S. trade partners' currencies.
 The MSCI All Country World Index (ACWI) is a stock index designed to track broad global equity-market performance.
+The MSCI EAFE Index, or Europe, Australasia, and Far East Index, is a stock market index that measures the performance of large and mid-cap companies in 21 developed markets.
+The MSCI EAFE USD Index reflects the performance of the MSCI EAFE Index with currencies hedged back to the USD.
+The MSCI EAFE Local Index reflects the performance of the MSCI EAFE Index measured in local currency terms.
 These unmanaged indices do not reflect fees and expenses and are not available for direct investment.

 In relation to any data attributed to Morningstar, please note the following: © Morningstar 2024.
 All rights reserved.
 Use of this content requires expert knowledge.
 It is to be used by specialist institutions only.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied, adapted or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information, except where such damages or losses cannot be limited or excluded by law in your jurisdiction.
 Past financial performance is no guarantee of future results.